mturk/svcbatch/README.md

   **Notice**

-  This option is mutually exclusive with log rotation related command options.
-Do not use option(s) `r` together with this option when installing service.
-  Service will fail to start, and write an error message to the Windows Event log.
+  This option is will discard any **-r** option if defined at service install time.

 * **-r [rule]**